Isulion/ComfyUI_Isulion/README.md

 Isulion Prompt Generator introduces a new way to create, refine, and enhance your image generation prompts.
 With its intuitive interface and powerful capabilities, you can craft precise, detailed prompts for any creative vision.

-## Ollama Requirements

-- Ollama_generator node installed in ComfyUI

-### Environment Variables

-- OLLAMA_KEEP_ALIVE: 0
-- OLLAMA_ORIGINS: *

 ## Installation

 ### Quick Start

-Use ComfyUI Manager and search for "Isulion"
+Use [ComfyUI Manager](https://github.com/ltdrdata/ComfyUI-Manager), got to "Custome Nodes Manager" and search  "Isulion" !

 ### Old install